LOST LADS Lost in Puerto Rico & Dominican Republic

 β‘ Decision Point

 Rafting OR Canyoning?
-Both are ~$55pp.
-Rafting is the classic, canyoning is more extreme (rappelling down waterfalls).
-Could potentially do both if we're feeling it.
+Rafting is the classic Caribbean river experience, canyoning is more extreme (you rappel down actual waterfalls).
+Both are ~$55pp through Rancho Baiguate.
+Could do both if we're feeling it β morning rafting, afternoon canyoning.
+Last mountain day before Santo Domingo.

 Friday, May 15

 Santo Domingo Friday nights are next level.
-Start in Zona Colonial, let the night take you wherever.
+Tonight is the warm-up for Saturday's full send:

 Saturday, May 16